Chirag-ahir/JAVA-All-Basic/README.md

 What is transient keyword in serialization?<br>
   The transient keyword can be used with the data members of a class in order to avoid their serialization.

-  What is reflaction in java?<br>
-  Java Reflection is a process of examining or modifying the run time behavior of a class at run time.

   What is newInstance() method  ?<br>
   The newInstance() method of Class class and Constructor class is used to create a new instance of the class.